AristotleRazak/s-processor-school-management-system/usage_guide.md

 ---

 ## NEW TERM
-How to prepare school for new term
+## How to prepare school for new term
-This option will upgrade the fees for all students in the school.
+NOTE: This option will upgrade the fees for all students in the school.
 This means, those fully paid will be given new term fees to pay as new.
 And those not, their fees left will be added up with new term fees to pay as new.

 1. Click on ‘ACCOUNTING’